Cairns and tropical gardening

 There is no single solution as to how to survive and prosper in a time of climate change.
 Indeed, we have written a whole website dedicated to how to survive climate change.
 However while there is no single solution, one thing that can help during food shortages is your capacity to grow your own food,

-We hope this website helps those are who are aware of the challenges we are facing and are keen to take positive steps to improve life for themselves and their community.
+This website helps those are who are aware of the challenges we are facing and are keen to take positive steps to improve life for themselves and their community.